manifold-systems/manifold/manifold-deps-parent/manifold-sql/readme2.md

 Rental rental = FindRental.fetchOne(67, 112);
 LocalDateTime returnDate = rental.getReturnDate();
 ```
 Use a comment when you prefer to separate the SQL query type from code that executes it.
+Also, great for formatting SQL
+with Java versions prior JDK 15 where text blocks are not available as a standard feature.

 Use text blocks to make queries more readable and directly executable.
 ```java
 /** Top N rented movies in descending order */